 month from September to May, except for the months of November

 and December, when it meets on the third Tuesday.

 All meetings are held at First United Methodist Church, 5510

 North Central Avenue in Phoenix.
 Meetings begin at 10 AM

-with a short business meeting, followed by an
+with a short business meeting, followed by an educational

 The catered luncheon (optional) is provided by Personal Touch Caterers.
 Cost of the lunch is $10 per person.
 To make your luncheon reservation, please contact Marianne Cole at theFirstFamiliesofArizona@gmail.com.

 Scheduled presentations for 2019-2020 are:

 Tuesday, October 29, 2019--Gail Fleming presents a